adam-mcdaniel/scorep-amd/README.md

 ├── build-scorep.sh       # Script to build ScoreP and its dependencies ├── clean.sh              # Script to clean builds, installs, environment
-├── setup-env.sh          # Script to add ScoreP to the environment │
+├── setup-env.sh          # Script to add ScoreP to the environment ├── build-papi.sh         # Script to build the patched PAPI and rocm_smi_lib
+│
 ├── build/                # Auto-generated directory where everything is built └── install/              # Auto-generated directory for all installed files